 Romanticism, ‘The Rime’, and Imperial Culture

 Lecturer in English, Dr Arun Sood’s research is primarily focused on the transatlantic movement and significance of Romantic literature in colonial, postcolonial, and global contexts.
 Here he questions the metaphorical interpretations of The Rime and the intellectual legacies of Romanticism.

 "Coleridge’s poem has long been considered a central feature of the Romantic canon, and it has become clearer in recent years that British Romantic writing needs to be considered in the contemporary context of imperial culture."

 And a good south wind sprung up behind;

 Enthralled by the book Leviathan, Or the Whale Dr Sarah Chapman approached the author, Philip Hoare, to give a talk as part of the University's public arts programme.
 What followed was an introduction to Philip's fellow Moby-Dick enthusiast, artist Angela Cockayne and in the spring of 2011, the trio collaborated and curated a unique whale symposium and exhibition, Dominion at the University.
 They invited artists, writers, musicians, scientists and academics to respond to the theme, and the result was the Moby-Dick Big Read.

 Since its first broadcast in 2012 this ambitious project has gathered over 10 million hits and international acclaim from press including The Guardian, The Telegraph and The New Yorker.

-The Arts Institute is the wide-ranging public arts programme of the University of Plymouth which plays a pivotal role in building culture and art in the city and South West region, supporting established, new and emerging artists from around the world.
+The Arts Institute is the curated public arts programme of the University of Plymouth which plays a pivotal role in building culture and art in the city and South West region, supporting established, new and emerging artists from around the world.